J-Sarnoff/RoundFast.jl/src/README.md

 of the RoundNearest result.
-Seeking to calculate with rounding mode RoundingDown, and having the result of the calculation in RoundNearest, *and knowing that* the insignificant part, the part too small to store with the significant result, is positive: the result calculated RoundingDown is prevfloat( the result in RoundNearest ).
+Seeking to calculate with rounding mode RoundingDown, and having the result of the calculation in RoundNearest, *and knowing that* the insignificant part, the part too small to store with the significant result, is positive [or if negative]: the result under RoundingDown must be

+ prevfloat( the result in RoundNearest ) [or if negative, the result in RoundNearest] .

 ```